-One of the most important things that we can do for one another is serve.
-And the best serve projects come from those who have been through what you've been through and know the pain.
+One of the most important things that we can do for one another is serving.
+And the best service projects come from those who have been through what you’ve been through and know the pain.
 That can be true of cancer ministry or prison ministry or a myriad of other niche ministries.
-Single moms' ministry is no different.
+Single moms’ ministry is no different.
 It is so important that the 15 million single mothers in the United States who are raising 25 million children know that they are loved and cared for and that they have time, talent, and treasures that can impact the Kingdom as well.

 Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another—and all the more as you see the Day approaching.
 Hebrews 10:25 (NIV)

 One of the best parts of being in community with other believers is that we are there to encourage one another in our faith.
 For that single mom friend who feels as though nobody is there, you may be the only source of encouragement for her.
 She may be so consumed with the circumstances of life that perhaps she’s lost sight of the promises of God concerning her.
 God will trust you to remind His precious daughter of who they are in the Lord, how wonderful they are and how loved they are by God.